aymgal/COOLEST/README.md

 pip install [-e] .
 ```

-For testing the installation try running `python -c "import coolest"` in the terminal, or run some of the example scripts and notebooks from the [examples](examples) directory.
+For testing the installation try running `python -c "import coolest"` in the terminal, or run some of the example notebooks from the [documentation](docs/notebooks) directory.

 _There will be soon the possibility to install_ `coolest` _directly from PyPi and Conda._